Published: January 2026

 Why These Fixes Work (The Real Reasons)

-Most "PC optimization" advice online is nonsense.
+The majority of online "PC optimization" advice is absurd.
 Registry cleaners, RAM boosters, "speed up" software—all useless or harmful.

 These fixes work because they address actual problems: